RedCardRef/MusicRecSys/README.md

 pip install -r requirements.txt
 ```

-or you can directly run 'Install Dependencies.bat' if you are on Windows.

 This will install/upgrade all the python packages necessary for running the recommender.(Pandas, Numpy, SciPy and sklearn)